shakhmin/App-Growth-Engine-iOS-SDK/README.md

 # App Growth Engine for iOS v1.0.1

 Hook Mobile has developed a unique offering for mobile app developers: App Growth Engine (AGE) SDK.
-This open source Java library allows you to integrate AGE into your iOS application.
+This open source library allows you to integrate AGE into your iOS application.

 # Getting Started